-From the coastline to the mountains, these six trails are great places to get outside and enjoy some fresh air and hues of fall colors throughout San Diego County.
+Seven hiking trails from the coastline to the mountains to help you get outside, enjoy some fresh air, and find fall colors throughout San Diego County.

 Generally speaking, fall in San Diego is known more for it’s persistent beach like weather than the oranges and yellows of fall colors.
 The early fall months are known for ushering in warm Santa Ana Conditions.
 The dry conditions and warm weather makes the region feel more like an extended summer than anything else.

 Short from the many non-native trees which were artificially planted throughout the suburbs and city streets, natural fall colors can be hard to find.
 The good news is that fall can be found by any willing person throughout the county!
 The following trails are spread around the county and great areas to enjoy some of San Diego’s natural fall colors.

 There are not too many hiking trails to go near the city that put in a fall display like Los Penasquitos Canyon.
 This canyon which is part of a larger preserve runs adjacent to highway 56.
 The area puts on a full display of fall colors along the creek that runs to the coast.
 If one is lucky they’ll catch the stream rushing after an early winter storm.